RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 java -jar /usr/local/share/selenium/selenium-server-standalone-3.7.1.jar
 ```

-Once you've got Selenium running and seen what it can do I'd cancel it by typing `ctrl + c`.
+If Selenium started working ok you should see the output `INFO - Selenium Server is up and running`.
+You'll also note that this command has taken over you CLI, to exit Selenium and turn it off just type `ctrl + c`.

 ### Download Chrome Driver